webplatform/docs/html/elements/acronym/index.md

 {{API_Name}}
 {{Summary_Section|This element is '''deprecated''' in HTML5, in favor of the [[html/elements/abbr|abbr]] element.
 It should no longer be used.

-The <code>acronym</code> element indicated an abbreviation or a word formed by the initial letter or letters (or major parts) of a compound term.
+The <code>acronym</code> element indicated an abbreviation or a word formed by the initial letter or letters (or major parts) of a compound term, like NATO, radar or Interpol.
 }}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement